 - Tracking user behavior and sales on the website

 Sites powered by WordPress can install the latest version of the plugin and get started with the software’s latest analytics and sales funnel tracking.
-Adding Axis Advanced Analytics ensures you can optimize the online sales process better and enhance the buyer’s journey.
+Adding Axis Advanced Analytics ensures you can optimize the online sales process and enhance the buyer’s journey.
 As a result, you can expect an increase in the number of web visitors converting into customers.

 Tips to improve real-time customer experience analytics